 Top First Aid Contents for Restaurants - The Essentials

-First Aid Kits for restaurants should include a variety of supplies to help treat common injuries and illnesses that may occur in the restaurant environment.
+First Aid Kits for restaurants should include a variety of supplies to help treat common injuries and illnesses that may occur in the restaurant or steakhouse environment.
 Some essential items that should be included in a restaurant first aid kit are:

 - Adhesive bandages in various sizes to cover cuts and scrapes